kevinfrei/EMP/README.md

 ## Stuff to do

 ### Bugs
-* When the playlist is deleted, playback should probably stop
+* When the playlist is cleared, playback should probably stop
   * A few other places, the song disappears, but continues to play...

 ### Core Capabilities